Fully updated for ‘Between Worlds’ Ranked Season by Den.

 With the downfall of Nami Zoe, the deck’s biggest problem in the metagame disappeared.
 It looks like only heavy control deck can contain Ping City, and fortunately enough, there aren’t many of them on the ladder lately.

-The decklist features a total of 29 cards that contribute some form of burn damage.
-The rest of it is card advantage and various support pieces to further enhance the damage output of the deck.
+More than two-thirds of the deck is geared towards a constant damage output.
+The rest of it is card advantage and various support pieces to further enhance the damage potential of the deck.
 The continuous flow of direct damage we can produce is extremely annoying for the opponent who has to worry about their health and board state during the entire game.

 However, GP TF Bandle City isn’t a straightforward burn deck that’s only dimension is to race as fast as possible.
 It can not be directly compared to another popular Gangplank deck, Pirates.
-In order to maximize our chances of victory, we have to work and properly set up for our impactful cards like GP, Tenor of Terror, and Double Up.
+In order to maximize our chances of victory, we have to work and properly set up for our impactful cards like GP, Lecturing Yordle, and Double Up.

 Given this, rushing the opponent’s Nexus at any cost – as we would do with other burn decks – is actually a recipe for disaster.
 Instead, using all the tools at your disposal to create favorable board states and forcing your opponent to use up all of their resources is the better approach.

 Turn 3 is a very important point for our deck.
 As you might have noticed, we have no “on-curve” play for that round as there are no 3-drop units in the deck.
 This turn usually is where we need to make our decision between committing to go wide with cheap drops, or storing mana to support our bigger hitters.

 Currently, the meta isn’t featuring too many healing-heavy decks, outside of maybe Darkness, making burn-oriented strategies a pretty safe bet when it comes to steadily and quickly climbing the ladder.